Sweetheart Chocolate Cake

-Preheat the oven to 350°F. Spray a 9-inch round cake pan with cooking spray and dust lightly with a little flour.
+Preheat the oven to 350°F. Spray a 9-inch round cake pan with cooking spray and dust lightly with flour.

 While the cake is baking, make the frosting.
 In a food processor, combine all the ingredients except the coconut oil.
 Process until completely smooth, stopping the machine and scraping down the sides as needed – this will take a few minutes.
 Once smooth, add the coconut oil and process once more to combine.

-When the cake is cool, frost and scatter the remaining Cacao Nibs on top (and flowers, if using).
+When the cake is cool, frost and scatter the remaining cacao nibs on top with flower petals, if using.
 Loosely cover and refrigerate for a minimum of one hour before serving to allow the frosting to solidify and set.